ahmedelbhooti/Tour-Booking-repo/README.md

 To delete a review, you must send a DELETE request to the / route with the ID of the review in the URL.

+The following is an explanation of all the APIs and routes in bookingRoutes:

+GET /checkout-session/:tourId: Returns a Stripe Checkout Session for the tour with the given ID.
+GET /: Returns a list of all bookings.
+This route is only accessible to logged-in users with the admin or lead-guide role.
+POST /: Creates a new booking.
+This route is only accessible to logged-in users.
+GET /:id: Returns the booking with the given ID.
+This route is only accessible to logged-in users.
+PATCH /:id: Updates the booking with the given ID.
+This route is only accessible to logged-in users with the admin or lead-guide role.
+DELETE /:id: Deletes the booking with the given ID.
+This route is only accessible to logged-in users with the admin or lead-guide role.
+The mergeParams: true option in the router constructor tells Express to merge the parameters from the parent router into the child router.
+This means that the tourId parameter will be available in all of the routes in this router.

+The authController.protect middleware is used to protect all of the routes in this router.
+This means that users will need to be logged in to access any of the routes.

+The authController.restrictTo() middleware is used to restrict access to certain routes to users with specific roles.
+For example, the GET / and /checkout-session/:tourId routes are only accessible to logged-in users.
+The POST /, PATCH /:id, and DELETE /:id routes are only accessible to logged-in users with the admin or lead-guide role.

+The bookingController.getCheckoutSession() function is responsible for returning a Stripe Checkout Session for the tour with the given ID.
+This allows users to book a tour without having to create an account or enter any personal information.

+The bookingController.getAllBookings(), bookingController.getBooking(), bookingController.createBooking(), bookingController.updateBooking(), and bookingController.deleteBooking() functions are responsible for handling requests to the corresponding routes.

+Booking API

+This API provides the ability to create, read, update, and delete bookings.
+All routes in this API are protected, so users must be logged in to access them.

+Creating a new booking

+To create a new booking, you must send a POST request to the / route with the following parameters:

+tourId: The ID of the tour to book.
+userId: The ID of the user making the booking.
+startDate: The start date of the booking.
+endDate: The end date of the booking.
+numberOfPeople: The number of people in the booking.
+Getting a checkout session for a tour

+To get a checkout session for a tour, you must send a GET request to the /checkout-session/:tourId route with the ID of the tour in the URL.

+Getting all bookings

+To get all bookings, you must send a GET request to the / route.
+This route is only accessible to logged-in users with the admin or lead-guide role.

+Getting a specific booking

+To get a specific booking, you must send a GET request to the / route with the ID of the booking in the URL.

+Updating a booking

+To update a booking, you must send a PATCH request to the / route with the ID of the booking in the URL and the updated parameters.

+Deleting a booking

+To delete a booking, you must send a DELETE request to the / route with the ID of the booking in the URL.

 link: https://tour-booking-ulhx.onrender.com